 Who is an “Overseas Voter”?

-* Note: If you are temporarily overseas on Election Day, you may register and vote like any other elector, but you are NOT considered an overseas elector.
+Note: Voters who are temporarily overseas on Election Day, and have an intent to return are NOT considered overseas voters.

 Registering to Vote